Rehyved/php-http-client/README.md

-OpenID Connect Client for PHP
+HTTP Client for PHP
 =========================

-An OpenID Connect/OAuth 2.0 Client implementation for PHP inspired by IdentityModel2
+A HTTP Client implementation for PHP inspired by the builder pattern

-This library provides client implementations for OpenID/OAuth 2.0 endpoints.
-The library was inspired by the .NET library IdentityModel2 [https://github.com/IdentityModel/IdentityModel2]
+This library provides an easy to use wrapper around the curl http functionality of PHP.